concur/developer.concur.com/src/api-guides/hotelservice2/hotel-shop-book-cancel.markdown

     Please refer to the [FAQ](./faq.html#read-itinerary) for additional information regarding `ReadItinerary`.
 ### <a name="view"></a> View Reservation

 13. The business traveler can view the trip listed in the **Trip Library**.
-From this view, the traveler could choose to cancel the entire trip.
-However, to view the details, the Business traveler clicks on the **trip name**.
+From this view, the traveler can choose to cancel the entire trip.
+However, to view the details, the business traveler clicks on the **trip name**.

     <a href='./images/general-walkthrough/trip-library.png'><img style="max-width:300px" src="./images/general-walkthrough/trip-library.png"/></a>
     *Trip Library*